Resume

 Optical Parametric Oscillators

-Perhaps one of the most fascinating and useful applications of nonlinear optics : The optical parametric oscillator (OPO).
+Perhaps one of the most fascinating and useful applications of nonlinear optics : The optical parametric oscillator (OPO), a widely tunable laser source.
 Photo taken with a Canon digital camera EOS 1100 D, T. Sylvestre (2010)